 I pulled out some graph paper from college (very old!), and got to work.
 Based on the dimensions of the planter, I drew out the template of the box.
 After punching out some circles, I started moving things around to estimate a layout.
 I realized that I was probably going to need a second planter for the herbs that need more room.
 (And for the exotic seeds I am still waiting on to arrive.)
 Some herbs don’t like to be crowded, so make sure you spend a little time on this.

 Step 2.
 Prep Your Cocktail Herb Garden

 Another thing I really like about the planter box is that the instructions were super clear.
 I literally followed them step-by-step and it seemed to resemble the diagram well enough.
-To lightly wet the soil, I would definitely recommend using a bucket.
+In order to lightly wet the soil, I would definitely recommend using a bucket.
 It’s a lot easier to stir and get an even mix than pouring soil and water directly into the planter.